nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 # Interactions with Path Changes

-When making the trust determination about the path being, each endpoints must take into account possible path changes; NAT rebinding for instance.
+When making the trust determination about the path, each endpoints must take into account possible path changes; NAT rebinding for instance.
 An endpoint MUST NOT enable enable this extension if it is possible for the path to change during the connection to some untrusted state.

 Additionally, a client MUST NOT try to migrate to any path that is untrusted if this extension is negotiated.
 If a server receives a packet for a connection